On Clarity in Performance Reporting

 In practice, it is none of these in isolation.

 Performance reporting operates as a chain of interdependent activities.
-Some are established infrequently as part of the design cycle; others repeat continuously as part of the reporting cycle.
+Some are established infrequently as part of the design layer; others repeat continuously as part of the execution cycle.
 Clarity – or the lack of it – is embedded across this chain and replayed over time.

 To understand where clarity is created and where it is lost, it helps to view performance reporting from two complementary angles:

-• the usually one-off design cycle, where intent, meaning, and structure are set
+• the design layer, where intent, meaning, and structure are set

-• the recurring reporting cycle, where those definitions are repeatedly applied, interpreted, and acted upon
+• the recurring execution cycle, where those definitions are repeatedly applied, interpreted, and acted upon

-Decisions made early in the design cycle do not fade into the background.
-They are operationalised – and often amplified – through every reporting cycle that follows.
+Decisions made early in the design layer do not fade into the background.
+They are operationalised – and often amplified – through every execution cycle.

 Figure 1.
-The design cycle sets meaning and structure once; the reporting cycle applies and amplifies those choices repeatedly.
+The Design Layer sets meaning and structure once; the Execution Cycle applies and amplifies those choices repeatedly.

-2.1 The Design Cycle: where meaning and structure are set
+2.1 The Design Layer: where meaning and structure are set

-The design cycle consists of decisions that establish the foundations of performance reporting.
-These decisions are made infrequently, but their effects are replayed in every reporting cycle.
+The design layer consists of decisions that establish the foundations of performance reporting.
+These decisions are made infrequently, but their effects are replayed in every execution cycle.

 These typically include: